 eiV + acc. "in [Christ Jesus]" - into.
 The idea of believing "in / into" Jesus is also expressed at times with the preposition en.
 This spacial use is metaphorical.

-iJna + subj. "that [we may be justified]" - Usually taken as expressing purpose, "in order that", but result may well be indended, "with the result that / so that", eg., Cassirer.
+iJna + subj. "that" - that [we might be justified].
+Usually taken as expressing purpose, "in order that", but result may well be indended, "with the result that / so that", eg., Cassirer.

 oJti "because [by works of the law no one will be justified]" - because [from works of law all flesh will not be justified].
 Here serving to introduce a causal clause, as NIV.
 Psalm 143:2b, "no mortal man shall be justified [before you]."
 In Paul's quote of this Psalm he drops the "before you" and adds "by works of the law".
-The point of the Psalm is that no person can stand approved in God's court-room and therefore the willingness of God to answer the psalmist's prayer, and so provide the blessings of the covenant, must rest on his mercy, and not the psalmist's righteousness.
-In simple terms, the benefits of new life in Christ stem from God's grace (his covenant mercy realized in the faithfulness of Christ), and therefore, by implication, not works of the law.
-It is at this point that Paul and his opponents separate.
-His opponents obviously accept that their justification rests on God's grace and not their faithful attention to the law, but when it comes to accessing the blessings that flow from their right-standing before God, obedience has a part to play.
-For Paul, justification is not just where you start in the Christian life, but is the whole of the Christian life, and that "whole" rests on Christ's faithfulness, not our faithfulness.
+The point of the Psalm is that no person can stand approved in God's court-room and therefore, the willingness of God to answer the psalmist's prayer must rest on God's mercy, and not the psalmist's righteousness.

 ii] It is also accepted that a reliance on the faithfulness of Christ, rather than on works of the law, does give the impression that it promotes licence.
 Yet, it is obedience to the law of Moses for the promotion of new life in Christ [nomism - law-obedience to restrain sin and progress holiness] that actually promotes licence, v17-18